Kichijoji, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to find the necessary type.
-Many adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
+A plug adapter that supports outlet types A and B. Take care to get the correct kind.
+The majority of adapters available online are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
 This one should be sufficient for most areas.

 Airplane phone mount